 ( 2013 ) Co-founder

 Aimed to improve public engagement and dialogue in basic science, this local organization facilitates monthly presentations between scientists and a general audience.
 Free to its patrons, the Athens Science Café has hosted a diversity of topics, speakers, and audience members from across northeast Georgia.
 As of spring 2017, we have had 32 events.
 Over three years, monthly attendance has trended upwards and ranges from 120-180 people depending on topic.
 Further, the Athens Science Café has partnered with numerous independent groups across Athens including the Athens Clarke County Economic Development Department and has received two large grants from the University of Georgia.
-I am a co-founder and one of the lead organizers of the Athens Science Café.
-Currently, I act as the organization’s quirky emcee.
-The Athens Science Café can be located at: https://athenssciencecafe.com/.
+I am a co-founder and previous organizer of the Athens Science Café.
+The Athens Science Café can be located at: https://athenssciencecafe.wordpress.com/.

 The NSF funded Biology Teaching Assistant Project (BioTAP) is a network of anyone interested in improving the teaching professional development (TPD) provided to biology graduate students.